100 Notable alumni of

 -

-Moshe Safdie is an architect, urban planner, educator, theorist, and author, with Israeli, Canadian, and American citizenship.
-He is known for incorporating principles of socially responsible design in his 50-year career.
-His projects include cultural, educational, and civic institutions; neighborhoods and public parks; housing; mixed-use urban centers; airports; and master plans for existing communities and entirely new cities in North and South America, the Middle East, and Asia.
-He is most identified with designing Marina Bay Sands and Jewel Changi Airport, as well as his debut project, Habitat 67, originally conceived as his thesis at McGill University.
+Moshe Safdie is an architect, urban planner, educator, theorist, and author.
+He is known for incorporating principles of socially responsible design throughout his six-decade career.
+His projects include cultural, educational, and civic institutions such as neighborhoods and public parks, housing, mixed-use urban centers, and airports.
+He also had master plans for existing communities and entirely new cities in the Americas, the Middle East, and Asia.
+Safdie is most identified with designing Marina Bay Sands and Jewel Changi Airport, as well as his debut project Habitat 67, which was originally conceived as his thesis at McGill University.
+He holds legal citizenship in Israel, Canada, and the United States.

 -